Computational-Plant-Science/3D_model_reconstruction_demo/README.md

 and Connor P Doherty.
 Changchang Wu ( wucc1130@gmail.com )

-Singularity container was maintained by Wesley Paul Bonelli.
-And it was deployed to Plant IT website by Wesley Paul Bonelli (wbonelli@uga.edu).
+Singularity container was maintained by Wesley Paul Bonelli. it was deployed to Plant IT website by Wesley Paul Bonelli (wbonelli@uga.edu).

 Singularity container overlay issues were solved by [Saravanaraj Ayyampalayam] (https://github.com/raj76) (mailto:raj76@uga.edu)